ironsmile/euterpe-website/content/docs/getting-started/content.md

 Then point your browser to [http://localhost:8080](http://localhost:8080) and you will see the Euterpe web UI.
 The -v flag in the Docker command will mount your `Music` directory to be discoverable by Euterpe.

-Note that the method above will build you an image which using the latest version on the `master` branch.
+Note that the method above will build you an image which uses the latest version on the `master` branch.
 Which might be unstable at times.
 You might want to choose a particular release tag instead.

 For more details how to run effectively run Euterpe in a Docker container see the [Docker section of the documentation](/docs/docker).